top of page

 An Bille um Chosaint Farraige na hÉireann

-Táimíd Ireland proposes a bold reorientation of Ireland’s defence policy to safeguard national interests exclusively.
+Táimíd Ireland proposes a bold reorientation of Ireland’s defence policy to prioritize national interests by withdrawing from NATO and focusing exclusively on Ireland’s defence.

-With the Irish Defence Forces at 7,557 active personnel (IDF-6,136, Navey-725), we advocate withdrawing from UN missions to focus on securing Ireland’s borders and seas.
+With the Irish Defence Forces at 7,557 active personnel (IDF: 6,136, Naval Service: 725), we advocate redirecting resources from NATO commitments to strengthen Ireland’s sovereignty and security.

-Reports from GB UK News on June 1, 2025, highlighted over 1,000 daily illegal immigrants (400,000 annually) entering the UK, reflecting a similar challenge for Ireland.
+Reports highlighted over 1,000 daily illegal immigrants (400,000 annually) entering the UK, indicating a potential challenge for Ireland’s borders.

-To address this, Táimíd Ireland proposes modernizing the military by merging the Irish Defence Forces with the Naval Service, adopting a structure inspired by the U.S. Navy SEALs model, enabling rapid acquisition of advanced naval vessels to patrol Irish waters effectively.
-The current fleet, with vessels up to 41 years old, requires urgent upgrades to ensure maritime security.
+To address this, Táimíd proposes modernizing the military by integrating the Irish Defence Forces (IDF) with the Naval Service, adopting a versatile structure inspired by the U.S. Navy SEALs model.
+This would enable rapid deployment and acquisition of advanced equipment to enhance Ireland’s defence capabilities.
+The current naval fleet, with vessels up to 41 years old, urgently requires upgrades to ensure robust protection.

-This strategy prioritizes sovereignty, redirecting the €1.49 billion 2025 defence budget to bolster coastal defences and replace outdated equipment.
+This strategy redirects the €1.49 billion 2025 defence budget to bolster homeland defence, replacing outdated equipment and enhancing border security.

 image.jpg